LuMo569/FlappyBirdAi/README.md

 ## Run the game.py file

 You can edit the "pop_size" in the config-feedforward.txt file to increase the population size.
 This takes effect on how fast the Ai will learn.

-Any value between 20 and 100 should be fine.